Swansea student discovers how to fry spam

 He began developing the software while juggling studies in mechanical engineering.

-“I learned a big lesson in time management,” he said.
+“I learned a big lesson in time management,”

 Mr Downie said he was glad he studied this discipline, because it had taught him the importance of a definite start and finish point in any system.

 “I think that gave me quite an advantage in being able to think things through,” he said.